k0retux/fuddly/docs/source/tutorial.rst

    list(fmk.dm.atom_identifiers())

    # Get an instance of the modeled data ZIP_00 which is made from the
-   # absorption of an existing ZIP archive within ~/fuddly_data/imported_data/zip/
+   # absorption of an existing ZIP archive within <fuddly data folder>/imported_data/zip/
    dt = fmk.dm.get_atom('ZIP_00')

    # Display the raw contents of the first generated element of the data type `dt`